MicrosoftDocs/powerapps-docs/powerapps-docs/maker/monitor-canvasapps.md

 ![Error 429 - Formula](media/monitor/error-429-formula.png "Error 429 - Formula")

 For each record added, the formula is evaluated again and **CountRows** is called on several entities.
-This resulted in **getRows** in the log, since **CountRows** isn't delegated for Common Data Service.
+This behavior resulted in **getRows** in the log, since **CountRows** isn't delegated for Common Data Service.
 For each single request to add a record, you're potentially making 12 additional requests to count the rows in each entity.